gsl-lite/gsl-lite/doc/Installation-and-use.md

 *gsl-lite* comes with a test suite that uses an included, slightly modified copy of the [*lest* test framework](https://github.com/martinmoene/lest).
 To build *gsl-lite* with the test suite, enable the CMake build option `GSL_LITE_OPT_BUILD_TESTS` when configuring the project.
-When submitting a PR, please add tests that cover your proposed changes, and make sure that all other tests still succeed.